Miho Morikawa

+Miho Morikawa (森川美穂, Morikawa Miho) is a Japanese singer and model.
+She's currently a professor in the Music Performance Department at Osaka University of Arts.

 Biography

-Miho Morikawa got her start at the age of 17 after winning a singing contest, which led to her first album, called Sentimental Times, in 1986.
+Miho Morikawa got her start at the age of 17 after winning a singing contest, which led to her first album, called Sentimental Times, in 1985.
 Soon after her debut, she started writing lyrics and eventually composing some of the songs as well.
 On her EP Holiday, Miho played the blues harp in some songs.
 Her 1992 album, Freestyle, debuted at No.10 on the Japanese Album Chart.
 She has done songs for several anime series; including "Blue Water" and "Yes I Will" from Fushigi no Umi no Nadia, "Positive" from Ranma ½, and "By Yourself" from a Dirty Pair OAV and "Yahoo!" the second opening of Kenichi: The Mightiest Disciple with Akira Asakura under the group name Diva x Diva.

-Her most recent album was Glad (2010).
+In 2001, she appeared in the musical The Threepenny Opera directed by Yukio Ninagawa.
+In 2003, she left the Yamaha Music Foundation after working with them for 19 years, returning to Osaka, then in 2004 played the lead role of Amneris in a Shiki production of Aida.
+In 2007, Miho became a part-time lecturer at Osaka University of Arts, and is currently a professor in the Music Performance Department.

+Since 2016, she has released a new album annually.
+In June 2024, she launched a weekly podcast.